simonom/PyCHAM/README.md

 'example_model_var.txt' , this can include the following variables separated by a return (so one line per variable), note that if a variable is irrelevant for your simulation, it can be omitted and will be replaced by the default.
+In addition, you can find more information around photochemistry and flow mode instruments in the corresponding section of this README file.

 | Input Name | Description|
 | ---------- | ---------- |